iwantm/QAPracticalProject/README.md

     }
 ```
 ### Fourth Implementation
-The fourth implementation of the pipeline had the exact same stages as the third(Test, Build, Setup, Deploy).
+The fourth and current implementation of the pipeline had the exact same stages as the third(Test, Build, Setup, Deploy).
 Although added Telegram notifcations on each stage of the build, with the testing stage sending a message if it had passed or failed, the Build and Setup stages only sending messages on failure, and the deployment stage sending a message if the build had successfully deployed or not.
 The messages were sent using the Telegram http bot API and curl.
 The lines below show which lines were added to testing to achieve this, with the format being similar for the other stages:
 ```groovy
   environment {
     TELEGRAM_BOT = credentials('telegram_bot')